bricks-app/bricks-revit-plugin/README.md

 Notice we are only at beta stage.
 We are working hard to finalize a stable version.

 ### Revit plugin for Bricks

-To create an account in Bricks :
+Why creating an account in Bricks :

-- create issue in your AEC project
+- manage issue in your AEC project
-- follow progression on a kanban board
+- follow progression on a kanban board with the whole team
 - plan the next stages and sprint on a roadmap
-- import BCF and. integrate with the #openbim ecosystem
+- import BCF and integrate with the #openbim ecosystem
-- and soon view your BIM model, assign and fix issued
+- and soon view your BIM model, assign and fix issues in the browser

-Bricks is free up to 3 users
+Bricks is free up to 3 users!

 https://www.bricksapp.io/